Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   I wanted to program the LED to only light up when your finger touches the photosensor.
 To do this, I got the average value of the photocell when your finger is touching it.
 Then I created a condition.
 Only when the photocell reading is less than average value of the photocell reading, the LED will light up.

 <img src="light_photocell-diagram.png" alt="Diagram of a photocell with labels." width="350" height="300">
-Figure 1 - Parts of a photocell
+Figure 1 - Parts of a Photocell

 # Code